- Party With Your Cricut

 Best Fonts for Vinyl Cutting Cricut (Smooth Fonts)

 Sometimes, you just want a simple, highly legible font to make your text easy to read from a distance.
 After all, what good is a T-shirt design if nobody can read it?
-So try using Modest, a geometric, circular typeface that's sure to stand out.
+So try using Gallant, a geometric, circular typeface that's sure to stand out and is certainly one of the best Cricut fonts for T-shirts.

 Bring a touch of luxury to your design with the Riglia font.
 It's one of the best Cricut fonts for T-shirts and other projects with a luxury or high-fashion design style.

 Looking for a futuristic font to pep up your Cricut design?
-Try Amerald, an elegant monoline font with an innovative style that will look great on your vinyl cutting projects.
+Try Amerald, an elegant monoline font with an innovative style that is one of the top Cricut fonts on Elements and will look great on your vinyl cutting projects.

 Simple and clean, but with a strong impact: that's the best way to think of Comodo.
 The perfectly rounded letters create a consistent, uniform look, but little details like the sharp angle at the top of the "d" will surprise and delight.